 Our success depends in part on our ability to obtain and maintain protection in the United States and other countries of the intellectual property relating to or incorporated into our technology and products.
 As of January 27, 2012, we owned 11 issued patents in the United States and 10 patent applications in the United States, as well as 18 issued patents and 19 patent applications in foreign jurisdictions.
 We estimate that the U.S. patents expire between June 9, 2020 and October 28, 2024.
 Our pending and future patent applications may not issue as patents or, if issued, may not issue in a form that will provide us any competitive advantage.
 Even if issued, existing or future patents may be challenged, narrowed, invalidated or circumvented, which could limit our ability to stop competitors from marketing similar products or limit the length of terms of patent protection we may have for our products.
-Changes in patent protection.
+Changes in patent laws or their interpretation in the United States and other countries could also diminish the value of our intellectual property or narrow the scope of our patent protection.
 In addition, the legal systems of certain countries do not favor the aggressive enforcement of patents, and the laws of foreign countries may not protect our rights to the same extent as the laws of the United States.
 As a result, our patent portfolio may not provide us with sufficient rights to exclude others from commercializing products similar or identical to ours.
 In order to preserve and enforce our patent and other intellectual property rights, we may need to make claims or file lawsuits against third parties.
 This can entail significant costs to us and divert our management's attention from developing and commercializing our products.